The Hero’s Journey – What PhD Students can learn from storytellers

 Get in the habit of creating in multiple ways.
 Encourage yourself to connect and communicate with your world and chase joy in doing so – particularly when the going gets tough.

-Barbara Spicer, a first-year PhD student, gravitated towards creativity during lockdown: painting pebbles with her daughter, doing a jigsaw puzzle for the first time in years, baking beer bread and translating poetry.
+Barbara Spicer, a first-year PhD student, gravitated towards creativity during the COVID-19 lockdown: painting pebbles with her daughter, doing a jigsaw puzzle for the first time in years, baking beer bread and translating poetry.

 Be open to inviting creative practice into your research approach.
 If you are interested in the conversations around scholarly creativity, have a look at this open-access article that investigates creative possibilities during your PhD.